 Imagine your kid misplacing the charger for his/her motorized car?

-Yet, they want to go out and have fun with their buddies…
+Yet, they want to go out and have a great time with their buddies…

 Well, your creativity can save you from the pestering (and the silent treatment) if you know how to charge power wheels battery without charger.